george-hawkins/breadboard-vtx-control/README.md

 Transmitter setup
 -----------------

+TODO: important - the Betaflight scripts depend on telemetry as the channel for data from the flight controller to the TX.
+If you haven't already discovered all the sensors (as described above when discussing the _TELEMETRY_ page) then the Betaflight scripts will continuously flash a _No Telemetry_ warning (it actually just checks for the _RSSI_ sensor and assumes if its not present then no telemetry is present - this is odd as the RSSI sensor data comes from the RX rather than the flight controller).

 Assuming you've got your transmitter and receiver upgraded to the latest OpenTX firmware releases (in the case of the transmitter and its bootloader) and FrSky firmware releases (in the case of the receiver and the transmitter's internal radio module) then, following the Betaflight TX Lua Scripts [instructions](https://github.com/betaflight/betaflight-tx-lua-scripts#installing), you just need to: